Matthew-Burkard/chromaformatter/README.md

 formatter.color_map[logging.INFO] = colorama.Fore.WHITE
 formatter.color_map[logging.ARGS] = colorama.Fore.MAGENTA
 ```
-Any colorama colors work here.
+Any colorama color works here.

 ## Applying to Existing Loggers
 If you are using a third party module that uses the standard python